 We lose 10 people to drug overdoses every day in Pennsylvania, a number that's almost too shocking to believe.
 To put it into perspective, we are now losing more people to the opioid epidemic than from firearms or car crashes - combined.

-WASHINGTON, D.C. – Congressman Brian Fitzpatrick (PA-08) released the following statement Friday after the American Health Care Act was pulled from the House floor:
+WASHINGTON, D.C. – Congressman Brian Fitzpatrick (PA-08) released the following statement Thursday regarding his vote against the American Health Care Act [H.R.
+1628]: